Heidi-Suurkaulio/mastersthesis/notes_for_data_processing.md

 - Found some 'ghost' nodes e.g. Id: 147, why?

 - Where is "Lillienstedt, Johan (1655-1732) is he one of the "ghosts"

+- 'timestamps' could be counted from year of appointment and year of death.
+The position was (usually) lifelong (Hakanen and Koskinen p.
+52)